 - Achievement of the lowest possible base temperatures – the power consumption of the GHS-C is extremely low, keeping heat load at cold finger to a minimum.

-- Small form factor when compared to fluxgates and NMR probes.
+- Measurements in small spaces – small form factor when compared to fluxgates and NMR probes.

 The lack of planar Hall effect will also aid experiments where either vector fields are used or the sample must be rotated in the field to understand material properties.
 Lower noise allows cleaner high resolution data.